machaao/machaao-samples/index.rst

 What is a Message Payload?
 -----------------------------------------------------------------------------
-A message payload is a JSON representation of am APP action taken by the end user.
+A message payload is a JSON representation of an incoming message sent by the end user.

-Raw Incoming Message
+Raw Incoming Message Payload
 -----------------------------------------------------------------------------
 Below is the JSON representation of the raw incoming message that your webhook will receive encrypted using HS512 Algorithm.